 PS C:\> Get-MsolDomainFederationSettings -domain $dom | fl ActiveLogOnUri : https://yourserver.example.com/dag/saml2/idp/SSOService.php DefaultInteractiveAuthenticationMethod : FederationBrandName : Your Tenant Org Name IssuerUri : https://yourserver.example.com/dag/saml2/idp/metadata.php LogOffUri : https://yourserver.example.com/dag/saml2/idp/SingleLogoutService.php MetadataExchangeUri : NextSigningCertificate : OpenIdConnectDiscoveryEndpoint : PassiveLogOnUri : https://yourserver.example.com/dag/saml2/idp/SSOService.php SigningCertificate : MIICX...*snip*...
 SupportsMfa : False

 See the Single Sign-On Roadmap at the Microsoft TechNet site for more information about configuring SSO for Office 365 using SAML 2.0.

 Log on to the Duo Admin Panel and navigate to Applications.

 Click Protect an Application, locate SAML - Office 365 in the applications list, and click Protect this Application.
 See Getting Started for help.

-Important: If you are currently using Office 365 with the Duo Access Gateway and federated your Microsoft tenant before August 2017 please follow the steps in this KB article to un-federated and re-federate your Microsoft tenant with an updated configuration.
+Important: If you are currently using Office 365 with the Duo Access Gateway and federated your Microsoft tenant before August 2017 please follow the steps in this KB article to revert your tenant back to managed and then federate your Microsoft tenant with an updated configuration.

 If you checked Enable Basic Auth you can optionally check the box next to Basic Auth groups which will let you specify Duo groups; this option will allow basic auth for only members of those groups.